Gaunt/jsasyncio-queues/README.md

-# jsasyncio-queues: Queues with API roughly inspired by python's asyncio.
+# jsasyncio-queues: Queues with API roughly inspired by python's asyncio.Queue.

-Queues with API roughly inspired by python's asyncio.
-Queue, asyncio.LifoQueue, asyncio.PriorityQueue useful for coordinating producer and consumer coroutines.
+Queues with API roughly inspired by python's asyncio and curio.
+Includes Queue, LifoQueue and PriorityQueue.
+Useful for coordinating producer and consumer coroutines.

 ## Installation